 When you collect image, video, and audio resources for your projects, you need to document their characteristics.
 These should be stored in a word processing or spreadsheet document in the Documentation folder of your project.
-You will be graded on your documentation.
+You may be graded on your documentation.

 For example, see this Google Sheets spreadsheet of an image collection.
 You can copy this file to your own Google account by choosing “Make a Copy” under the “File” menu.
 Then you can erase the existing rows and use the spreadsheet yourself.
 (If you need training on Google Sheets, read Google Sheets 101 by Zapier.)